 Act: the date on which the act occurred

 Conviction: the date of the end of the sentence

 Conviction and sentence In absentia: not eligible for rehabilitation because the sentence has not been completed.

-Suspension or probation longer than five years : this could result in a situation where you are eligible to apply for rehabilitation under the Act while still subject to the jurisdiction of a foreign court.
+Suspension or probation longer than five years: this could result in a situation where you are eligible to apply for rehabilitation under the Act while still subject to the jurisdiction of a foreign court.
 Such applications can be submitted, but the Minister may refuse to grant rehabilitation until the applicant has complied with the terms of the suspended sentence or probation.
-As a second application with a second processing fee would be required, If this your situation, it is recommended that you wait until you are no longer under the jurisdiction of the foreign court.
+A second application with a second processing fee would be required; if this is your situation, it is recommended that you wait until you are no longer under the jurisdiction of the foreign court.

 Also, check our site dedicated to Denied Entry to Canada and Criminal Rehabilitation